-Facebook stock crushed, on track for its worst day ever
+Facebook stock is on track for its worst day ever

 Facebook's stock is set for its worst day ever — by far.

-Shares fell 19% at the opening bell on Thursday.
+The stock plunged 19% at the opening bell Thursday and stayed there most of the day.
 Facebook warned investors on Wednesday that sales growth would slow in the coming quarters as the company adjusts its strategy to focus on privacy.

 The drop wiped out nearly $120 billion in market value, one of the biggest losses ever for a public company.
 CEO Mark Zuckerberg's net worth plummeted more than $11 billion, according to Forbes, which tracks billionaires' portfolios.